vCodesItAll/bootcamp-blog/index.md

     ![Screenshot of my readme.md checklist](img/Screenshot%202023-09-13%20095141.png)

+#### Regarding files in folders

+- This one's thanks to Jett.
+If you put your css or js file in a folder make sure you have the correct relative image paths in your source link.
+I noticed the problem when I was able to edit my css in inspect but not in my css file.

 ### Resources

 - If any of you are auditory learners like me - I just used a text-to-speech reader for the pseudocode Google slides and I found it helpful.
 I told Team Boole that I believed it would be useful to have initial concepts read to me before my eyes see code examples.